sander/doc-packager/README.md

-# Doc Packager
+# Documentation Packager

 ## Context

-**Doc Packager** enables product developers to combine evergreen and living documentation into human-readable packages, in order to collaborate effectively with stakeholders on complex systems.
+**Documentation Packager** enables product developers to combine evergreen and living documentation into human-readable packages, in order to collaborate effectively with stakeholders on complex systems.

 ## How to use it